 Following family medicine residency I practiced emergency medicine in a variety of settings, from rural hospitals to level 1 trauma centers.
-I have been medical director of ground and air EMS services.
-After 16 years I returned to family medicine in an academic setting and developed simulation curricula in critical patient assessment and in procedure skills.
-I have also been to Central America several times on short term mission trips.
-Since returning to family medicine I have been an advocate for simulation at the University of Missouri and am currently medical director of the Shelden Clinical Simulation Center at the University of Missouri.
+I have served as medical director of ground and air EMS services.
+I have also been to Central America several times on short term medical service trips.
+After 16 years in emergency medicine I returned to family medicine in an academic setting and developed simulation curricula in critical patient assessment and in procedure skills using the concepts of mastery learning and deliberate practice.
+I have also helped develop simulation curricula incorporating deliberate practice into non procedural areas such as behavioral sciences and global health education and pre departure training for medical service teams.
+I have been an advocate for simulation at the University of Missouri and am currently medical director of the Shelden Clinical Simulation Center in the School of Medicine.